- 1 in 10 students are likely to be dyslexic

 - A Government grant for students in Higher Education to cover extra costs that arise because of a disability

-- Available for UK students with disabilities (including dyslexia)
+- Available for UK students with disabilities (including dyslexia/dyspraxia)

 - DSAs do not depend on your parents’ income